farankhandev/flyrank-ml-internship/work/capstone_report.md

 ### Re-running the analysis

+The repository contains the notebooks and scripts needed to review and rerun the analysis.

 After cloning the repository, the notebooks can be opened in Jupyter or Google Colab.
 The full-release notebook loads the hosted data through the documented DuckDB workflow, prepares the modeling features, trains the models, evaluates the results, and generates the paper artifacts.

 The final capstone notebook can then be run top-to-bottom with **Runtime → Run all** to verify that the documented analysis remains executable.

 All reported metrics in this report correspond to the completed analysis and documented holdout evaluation.

 ---